Abbott talks plan to address mass shootings in Texas after Odessa

-ODESSA, Texas — Governor Greg Abbott demanded more action against mass shootings Sunday at a press conference one day after seven people were killed in Midland-Odessa.
+ODESSA, Texas — Governor Greg Abbott demanded more action against mass shootings Sunday at a press conference one day after seven people were killed in the Midland-Odessa area.

 RELATED: Officials identify gunman in Midland-Odessa mass shooting

 Officials confirmed there were seven victims killed and 22 injured.
-Among the wounded was a 17-month-old baby, who is expected to recover.
+Among the wounded was a 17-month-old girl, who is expected to recover.

-Officials also confirmed a DPS officer injured in the shooting is expected to survive as well.
+Officials also confirmed a Texas Department of Public Safety trooper injured in the shooting is expected to survive, as well.

-Gov. Abbott told press he is continuing work to address mass shooting events in Texas.
+Gov. Abbott told the press he is continuing to work to address mass shootings in Texas.

 Since 2014, there have been nine major shooting events where at least five victims were killed.
-Between those nine events, 102 people were killed, including the seven killed Saturday in Midland-Odessa:
+In those shootings, 102 people were killed, including the seven from Saturday's incident:

 - July 9, 2014: Spring, Harris County - 6 Killed